autoreduction/queue-processor/README.md

 Logging associated with the Logger used in the python worker script gets stored in `/var/log/mantid_autoreduce_worker.log` (optionally change this in `/usr/bin/Configuration.py`).

+To check rpm and uninstall do `rpm -qa | grep autoreduce` and `rpm -evv name-of-rpm-package`.

 In step 4 if the key python line reads: `instrument_dir = "/home/autoreducetmp/" + self.instrument.lower() + "/"` then it is assumed that the reduce.py for a given instrument is located at `reduce_script_path = instrument_dir + "scripts/reduce.py"` and the output will be stored at `reduce_result_dir = instrument_dir + "results/" + self.proposal + "/"`

 To test that it works copy content of folder https://github.com/mantidproject/autoreduce/tree/master/ISISPostProcessRPM/rpmbuild/autoreduce-mq/test into "~/tmp/".